netobserv/flowlogs-pipeline/docs/api.md

          batchBytes: limit the maximum size of a request in bytes before being sent to a partition
          batchSize: limit on how many messages will be buffered before being sent to a partition
          tls: TLS client configuration (optional)
+             insecureSkipVerify: skip client verifying the server's certificate chain and host name
+             caCertPath: path to the CA certificate
+             userCertPath: path to the user certificate
+             userKeyPath: path to the user private key
 </pre>
 ## Ingest collector API
 Following is the supported API format for the NetFlow / IPFIX collector: